api-platform/docs/core/openapi.md

 Symfony allows to [decorate services](https://symfony.com/doc/current/service_container/service_decoration.html), here we need to decorate `api_platform.openapi.factory`.

-In the following example, we will see how to override the title of the Swagger documentation and add a custom filter for the `GET` operation of `/foos` path.
+In the following example, we will see how to override the title and the base path URL of the Swagger documentation and add a custom filter for the `GET` operation of `/foos` path.

 ```yaml